 Collagen is the same naturally occurring substance present in the eye and in many other tissues of the human body.
 In one study, over 99% of patients in the clinical trial were satisfied with their new vision after ICL surgery.
 Collamer is very compatible with the eye’s natural environment and the lens contains an ultraviolet filter that provides protection to the eye.

 In general, ICL candidates:

 A trained ophthalmologist will insert the Visian ICL through a small micro-incision, placing the implant inside the eye just behind the iris and in front of the eye’s natural lens.
 The Visian ICL is designed not to cause trauma to other eye structures and to stay in place with no special care.

-No. Most patients tell us they are very comfortable throughout the procedure.
-Your ophthalmologist will use anesthetic eye-drops before the procedure and may administer a light sedative as well.
+No. Your ophthalmologist will use anesthetic eye-drops before the procedure and may administer a light sedative as well.

 Your doctor will prepare your eyes one to two weeks prior to ICL surgery by using a laser to create a small opening between the lens and front chamber of your eye.
 This allows fluid to pass between the two areas, thereby avoiding the buildup of intraocular pressure following the surgery.
 The implantation procedure itself takes about 20 minutes and is performed on an outpatient basis, although arrangements should be made for someone to drive you to and from the procedure.

-The day after ICL surgery you will return to your doctor for a followup visit.
-Another followup visit at one month and six months will allow your doctor to monitor your progress.
+The day after ICL surgery you will return to your doctor for a follow up visit.
+Typically, an additional 2-3 follow up visits during the first 6 months after ICL surgery will allow your doctor to monitor your progress.